parzival2/blog/content/posts/beaglebone-internet.md

 ---

-## Sharing internet connection with Beaglebone
+# Sharing internet connection with Beaglebone

 The beaglebone can be connected over serial and the fun part is that the usb post emulates the lan connection.
 So we don't need to have another lan connection to `ssh` into the board.

 The present versions the debian seems to recognize the SD card and boot from the SD Card directly.
 The instructions seem to suggest that we should hold the `USERBUTTON` while providing power in-order to boot from SD Card.

 Connect the Beaglebone with the USB Micro and wait for sometime to let the Debian image to boot.
+## Linux
 ### Host

 In order to check the device you can enter